nsbgn/handalf/README.md

     here.
 -   **Overloading is used sparingly, if at all.** Even on non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
-Therefore, only *one* key has two functions, because it tends to punctuate a keystroke anyway: <kbd>Esc</kbd>.
+Therefore, only *one* key may have two functions, because it tends to punctuate a keystroke anyway: <kbd>Esc</kbd>.
 -   **Stateless.** Modal editors are great, but only when they provide constant feedback on the current mode.
 On a keyboard, the only